Now Reading

 A bird hunter with his pointing dog hunting quail in the New Mexico desert

-After a hard day of packing out a bull elk on a drift boat, my hunting party and I transitioned away from the high desert and into the pristine New Mexican mountains.
+After packing out a bull elk on a drift boat, my hunting party and I transitioned away from the high desert and into the pristine mountains.
+We were going to upland bird hunt in New Mexico.
 Blue grouse, or, more accurately, dusky grouse hunting, was on the menu.
 I borrowed a 28-gauge Remington Model 1100 in hopes of shooting my first New Mexico grouse.

-The steep mountain was full of beautiful overlooks, manageable temperatures, and the tell-tale signs of upland birds.
+The steep mountain was full of beautiful overlooks, manageable temperatures, and the tell-tale signs of grouse.
 Young aspen cut their way down the mountain with overgrown logging roads; it felt like decent ruffed grouse habitat

 This combined elk and grouse hunting trip took me through the diverse landscapes that New Mexico has to offer.
-It left me wanting to continue to chase the infamous southwestern grouse species, plus Montezuma (Mearns), Gambel’s, and Scaled quail.
+It left me wanting to chase duskies plus Montezuma (Mearns), Gambel’s, and Scaled quail.
 The eastern side of the state even has wild bobwhite quail.

 The “Land of Enchantment” has an estimated 31 million acres of hunting land.
 In federal lands, that includes over 13 million acres of Bureau of Land Management land and almost 10 million acres of US Forest Service land.
 The state owns another nine million acres, of which over 40 percent is open to hunting.